 Can you imagine the wind changing?

 There was a long silence.
-No the tree said fine.
+No the tree said finely.

-The next time the wind blew, the silver birch watched the Hazel tree and noticed that with every customer wind, the tree bent its branches so that it looked as if it was dancing with the wind.
+The next time the wind blew, the silver birch watched the hazel tree and noticed that with every gust of wind, the tree bent its branches so that it looked as if it was dancing with the wind.